AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

 >[!CAUTION]
 >
->This Foundation Component has been deprecated.
-Adobe recommends leveraging the [Content Fragment Core Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/components/content-fragment-component.html) instead.
+>This Foundation Component is deprecated.
+Adobe recommends using the [Content Fragment Core Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/wcm-components/content-fragment-component.html) instead.

 The **Reference** component lets you reference text from another page of your AEM website (within the current instance).
 The content of the referenced paragraph then appears as if it was on the current page.
-The content will be updated when the source paragraph changes (might need a page refresh).
+The content is updated when the source paragraph changes (might need a page refresh).

 * **Paragraph Reference**